llxxbb/Nature/doc/EN/help/built-in.md

 ### task-checker

-**Function**: Before executing `Executor`, check whether the related Nature task is completed.
+**Function**: Before executing `Executor`, check whether the related Nature-tasks ready.
 It is generally used to determine whether the required data is fully in place when loading instances.
 If it is not in place, return environment exception and wait for the next retry.

 **Options**: